Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 - Special access permits, entry and park fees

-- Port fees, applicable taxes and the time of your life
+- Port fees, applicable taxes, and credit card fees

 What’s Excluded